 Understanding compound interest from an early age, when we are best placed to make the most of its benefits, can have a huge impact on our financial future.

-Compound interest is basically interest on interest, earned on money you put into a savings account over time.
+Compound interest is basically interest that you earn on interest.
+Money that is compounded over a long period of time can end up being worth a fair bit.
 If children and teenagers had a better understanding of compound interest, they could use the one thing that they have over the rest of us – more time to build wealth.

 It’s never too late to become more financially literate.
-If you grasp the concept of compound interest, it will pay dividends in your future.
+If you grasp the concept of compound interest, it will pay off big time in your future.

-Having at least a basic understanding of the stock market, how it works and what it means to invest could make a huge difference in the financial futures of many Australians.
+Having at least a basic understanding of the stock market, how it works and the importance of investing could make a huge difference in the financial futures of many Australians.

-At best, it seems that the stock market is viewed as an anomaly by most, with women in particular feeling locked out of possible investment returns – confronted by an industry targeted towards, and dominated by men.
+The stock market is seen as confusing by many, with women in particular feeling locked out of possible investment returns due to a financial services industry targeted towards, and dominated by men.

 Investing in the stock market is something you can do as a way to build wealth that has a much lower barrier to entry than property.
 You can invest with as little as $500.